Body believed to be missing British woman, 21, found off Cambodia

 Cambodian maritime authorities located the body in waters near the Thai border, about 100 kilometers (62 miles) away from where she had disappeared last week, said Chuon Narin, police chief of the Preah Sihanouk province.

-“The body is being transported to a marina from the Thai border.
+“The body is being transported by boat from the Thai border.
 It will take two hours to reach the mainland,” Narin told Reuters.

 “According to the people who are transporting her body, it’s almost 100 percent her, looking at her body’s markings, including tattoo,” Narin said.